sixyes/heptafranc/README.md

 UNIX BUILD NOTES
 ====================
-Some notes on how to build HeptaFranc Core in Unix.
+How to build HeptaFranc Core in Unix.

 Note
 ---------------------